Andrew Marr: Politics

 Marr has written about the need to remain impartial and "studiously neutral" whilst delivering news reports and "convey fact, and nothing more".
-At an October 2006, BBC seminar discussing impartiality, Marr highlighted alleged bias within the BBC.
+At an October 2006 BBC seminar discussing impartiality, Marr highlighted alleged bias within the BBC.
 He stated: "The BBC is not impartial or neutral.
 It's a publicly funded, urban organisation with an abnormally large number of young people, ethnic minorities, and gay people.
 It has a liberal bias, not so much a party-political bias.
 It is better expressed as a cultural liberal bias."

-In May 2021, he talked about his frustration at having to maintain his impartiality at the BBC and not being able to speak in his own voice.
+In May 2021, Marr spoke about his frustration at having to maintain his impartiality at the BBC and not being able to speak in his own voice.
 He said: "I think it will be very, very hard for people like me to carry on being completely neutral and completely sotto voce all the way through that ...
 At some point, I want to get out and use my own voice again."